Julie Farr Scholarship

 In memory of long-time Colorado Odyssey of the Mind supporter, Julie Farr, we are pleased to offer scholarship awards totaling $500.
 Scholarship awards may be applied toward the cost of obtaining an education at any university, college, community college, or specialized post-secondary school.
 Applicants must have been involved with Odyssey of the Mind, but do not need to be currently participating.
 Applicants must also be planning to attend a post-secondary education institution in the upcoming fall semester and have been involved in the Colorado Odyssey of the Mind program.

-Application Process – CLOSED for Spring 2018
+Application Process – OPEN for Spring 2019

 To become eligible, complete the Scholarship Online Application.
 You will be asked to respond to the following three questions.
 Your response may take any form, format or style you wish, but should be limited to no more than 350 words for each question.